vinay72/EngiGyan/README.md

 There is one  method for getting started with this repo.
 Familiar with Git?
-Let's start with analysing Git for sometime.
+Let's start with analysing Git Contribution Commands for sometime.